ZenFutral/CV/README.md

 - Standardized interdepartmental communication by establishing project management procedures, leading to a 17% increase in system service throughput.
 - Frequently wrote automation and tool scripts using Python, CMD, and PowerShell; including full system benchmarking, API automations, and one-off problem-solving scripts.
 - Oversaw customer satisfaction and business procedures in a retail environment.
-- Frequently served as a liasone between clients and IT contractors/vendors.
+- Frequently served as a liaison between clients and IT contractors/vendors.

-My time with PC Laptops came to an end when corporate asked me to help train technicians at their new and quickly growing subsidiary Xidax.
+My time with PC Laptops came to an end when corporate asked me to help train technicians at their new and quickly growing subsidiary, Xidax.

 ## After School Aid & Assistant Facilities Manager - Spectrum Academy Charter School
 >(January 2016 - December 2019)

-*Spectrum Academy is specialized for students with autism and other neurodiversities who would benefit from unique and personal learning environment.
+*Spectrum Academy is specialized for students with autism and other neurodiversities who would benefit from a unique and personal learning environment.
 They provide small class sizes, with individualized instruction and innovative social skills curriculum.*

-- Managed record-keeping of facility maintanance expenditures.
+- Managed record-keeping of facility maintenance expenditures.
 - Supervised and entertained elementary-age students; many were on the autism spectrum.
 - Assisted in general handyman jobs and janitorial duties around the school.
 - Assisted teachers and staff with random tasks as needed.